Convention defining the Statute of the European Schools

 7. measures shall be taken to facilitate the reception of children with special educational

-1. Years of study seccessfully completed at the School and diplomas and certificates in
+1. Years of study successfully completed at the School and diplomas and certificates in

-respect thereof shall be recognized in the territory of the Member States, in accordance with a
+respect thereof shall be recognized in the territory of the Member States, by a

 table of equivalence, under conditions determined by the Board of Governors as laid down in